Looks can be very deceiving.

-I was bullied because I was short.
-I was only 5’4” in high school.
+Being only 5’4″ in high school with my last name, and having a disability made things extremely difficult to say the least.
+The constant comments about my height have only slowed down since I got older.
 I constantly heard all kinds of names and comments about my size.
-I kept waiting, and waiting, and waiting to grow taller.
-But it never happened.
+The growth spurt I kept waiting on never happened.
 Even today more than 50 years later I still have trouble accepting that I am as tall as I will ever get.
 But, I have learned to deal with it.
 Short people are just smarter.
 Yeah, that’s it.
 We are just smarter.
 It’s my lie and I will tell it any way I want to.

 Seriously though, having to accept that you might be different than the average person, whatever that is, can come as quite a shock to a lot of us.
 You might be taller, or heavier, or have some type of disability like I did.
 I was born with Tourettes, OCD, and ADHD.
 The point is, anything that makes you look different than other people can be a reason for why you get bullied.
 Does it make it right?
 Absolutely not!
 But it does happen.
 As I said above, there are many reason why kids are bullied about their appearance.
 It could be about their height, weight, race, skin issues, or disfigurement.

 The YMCA researches did a study of the effects of this type of bullying.
 They discovered that 55% of young people get bullied for their looks.
 Of those they found that it causes the following:

 • 60% tried to change their appearance in some manner.

 As you can see.
 It has a significant effect on most of the kids.
 3 of the 4 could end up causing more trouble for our children.
 Depending upon how it was handled the last one could be a good thing or a bad thing.